-Effective from 1 July 2017
+Applied from 1 January 2022

-Approved by the 1982 General Assembly, amended by the General Assemblies of 1984 through 2016.

-A game played over the board will be rated by FIDE when it takes place in a FIDE registered tournament and meets all the following requirements.
+0. Introduction

-- 0.1 The following regulations shall be altered by the General Assembly upon recommendation of the Qualification Commission (QC).
-Any such changes shall come into effect on 1st July of the year following the decision by the General Assembly.
-For tournaments, such changes will apply to those starting on or after that date. - 0.2 The tournaments to be rated shall be pre-registered by the federation that will be responsible for the submission of results and rating fees.
-The tournament and its playing schedule must be registered one week before the tournament starts.
+- 0.1 The following regulations may be altered by the FIDE Council upon recommendation of the Qualification Commission (QC).
+For tournaments, changes will apply to those starting on or after the date upon which they become effective. - 0.2 The tournaments to be rated shall be pre-registered by the federation in whose territory it is held and they will be responsible for the submission of results and rating fees.
+Council may additionally designate these rights and responsibilities to Affiliated Organisations that are representing an autonomous territory which is contained within no more than one Federation.

+The tournament and its playing schedule must be registered three days before the tournament starts.
 The QC Chairman may refuse to register a tournament.
+He may also allow a tournament to be rated even though it has been registered less than three days before the tournament starts.

+All tournaments played under Hybrid conditions as described in 2.1 must be approved individually by the QC Chairman.

-He may also allow a tournament to be rated even though it has been registered less than one week before the tournament starts.
-Tournaments where norms will be available must be registered 30 days in advance. - 0.3 All arbiters of a FIDE rated tournament shall be licensed otherwise the tournament shall not be rated. - 0.4 Tournament reports for all official FIDE and Continental events must be submitted and shall be rated.
-The Chief Arbiter is responsible for the results submitted. - 0.5 FIDE reserves the right not to rate a specific tournament.
-The organizer of the tournament has the right to appeal to the QC.
-Such an appeal must be made within seven days of communicating the decision.
+- 0.3 Tournament reports for all official FIDE and Continental events must be submitted and shall be rated.
+The Chief Arbiter is responsible for submitting the rating report file to the FIDE Rating Administrator. - 0.4 FIDE reserves the right not to rate a specific tournament.
+The organiser of the tournament has the right to appeal to the QC.
+Such an appeal must be made within seven days of the communication of the decision.